Dive into your next card making project with the help of a super-easy tutorial featuring a free coloring download!

 Don’t waste your time wishing on stars for the smoothest color blends.
 Creating amazing color gradations, stunning color blends, multiple color tones, highlights, shading, and shadows doesn’t need to be difficult.

-Using today’s simple technique, Jessica’s project for inspiration, you’re going to learn how you can blend like a pro.
+Using this simple technique and Jessica’s project for inspiration, you’re going to learn how you can blend like a pro.

 So, you now know how your Chameleon Pens work, its time move on to the fun part – creating!